guigolab/CLS3_GENCODE/data_preprocessing/ONT/readme.md

 This utility was adjusted in accordance with the CapTrap-Seq adapter and primer sequences and is forked [here](https://github.com/Gazal90/duplex-tools).

-In addition to these changes, two rounds of “read splitting” were performed.
+In addition to these changes, two rounds of “read splitting” were performed, followed by a final quality control step.

 #### Round 1:
 In the first step, the complete set including the ONT adapter linked to the CapTrap-Seq primer was used to detect concatemers and split them into sub-reads.
 Due to presence of incomplete ONT adapter within some reads, these concatemers were left undetected.